andreww/fox/DoX/FoX.md

 * [Embedding into an existing project](|Embedding|)

+## Other documentation

+In January 2007, a workshop was run introducing FoX.
+This was **iFax: Integrating Fortran and XML**, organized by the [National Institute for Environmental eScience](http://www.niees.ac.uk).

+The materials for this workshop included several talks, a set of documentation, and a number of example programs and problem sets to work through.
+[All of these materials are available for download](http://buffalo.niees.group.cam.ac.uk/archive2.php?event_details=ifax).

 ## API documentation

-* FoX has four sets of publically exported interfaces.
+* FoX has five sets of publically exported interfaces.
 These are documented here:

 ### COMMON interfaces